anuragsetia/anuragsetia.github.io/_posts/2021-09-22-going-nosql.md

 ### Support for complex data types
 Relational databases only support tabular data however NoSQL has no such limitation and allows you to design or store complex data structures with the same entity.
 This also includes the ability to store an array within the record.
 This provides a lot power to design entities and relationship however  you need - both in terms of depth and structure, without spanning it across a number of tables with a bunch of foreign key relationships.

+### No referential integrity
+NoSQL databases do not manage relationships between entitities i.e. no foreign keys, no constraints.

 ## What does this mean?
 This may sound very liberating however, this only takes data structure out of the equation so you can focus only on decisions around consumption i.e. identify your entities in the applications considering how they are accessed.

 ### Relationships & embedding
 A key aspect of this is to take decisions around how relationships are realized.
-Because NoSQL databases do not manage relationships between entitities i.e. no foreign keys, no constraints therefore they do not support JOINs.
+Because NoSQL databases do not manage relationships between entitities therefore they do not support JOINs.

 Because NoSQL allows storing arrays of data within a record, any 1-n relationships from relational world is also realizable within the same entity in NoSQL world i.e. Embedding.
 However, its not a thumb rule to embed child entities into parent entities and multiple aspects of this de-normalization need to be considered, mostly around consumption -